Bowserinator/LMSMirror/README.md

 # LMSMirror

-LMSMirror is a free and open-source version of LMS (Blackboard).
+LMSMirror is a free and open-source client of LMS (Blackboard).

 # Table of Contents